andig/fritzapi/README.md

 ### Fritz!DECT 100 functions

 The Fritz!DECT 100 DECT repeater AIN does only appear in the `getDeviceList` output.
-It supports retrieving the repeaters temperature.
+It supports retrieving the repeater's temperature.

 ### Fritz!DECT 300 and CometDECT thermostat functions

-Thermostat functions are only available as of FritzOS 6.36
+Thermostat functions are only available as of Fritz!OS 6.36

 - Get list `getThermostatList` - polyfill
 - Set target temperature `setTempTarget`, supports 'ON'/'OFF' to enable/disable thermostat